Alresford Watercress Festival (Sunday 15th May 2016)

-On Sunday 17th May 2015, this nationally acclaimed annual festival brought together over 15,000 visitors drawn from the local community and from far and wide to celebrate watercress - the superb locally grown, delicious and versatile crop.
+On Sunday 15th May 2016, this nationally acclaimed annual festival will bring together thousands of visitors drawn from the local community and from far and wide to celebrate watercress - the superb locally grown, delicious and versatile crop.

 Alresford was voted Country Life's 'Favourite Market Town' in the South-East.
-So it was no surprise that the entire centre of New Alresford in Hampshire became a huge street festival.
-Hampshire Farmers' Market and others created a large food market showcasing the very best local producers and a number of celebrity chefs demonstrated some delicious dishes.
+So it will be no surprise that the entire centre of New Alresford in Hampshire becomes a huge street festival.
+Hampshire Farmers' Market and others create a large food market showcasing the very best local producers and a number of celebrity chefs demonstrate some delicious dishes.

-There was also a large festival market with over 60 stalls selling arts, crafts, jewellery and clothing, items for house, garden and much else besides.
+There will also be a large festival market with stalls selling arts, crafts, jewellery and clothing, items for house, garden and much else besides.
 And many of the town's shops will be open.

-Music and dance are always central to the festival, so there was a day full of performances by bands, Morris dancers and local school children.
-One of the main highlights of the festival was the street cavalcade at 10.30am when jazz musicians, Morris dancers and local school children accompanied the Watercress King and Queen who sat atop a horse and cart.
-The children distributed the first of the season’s watercress harvest to festival-goers.
+Music and dance are always central to the festival, so there will be a day full of performances by bands, Morris dancers and local school children.
+One of the main highlights of the festival is the street cavalcade at 10.30am when jazz musicians, Morris dancers and local school children accompany the Watercress King and Queen who sit atop a horse and cart.
+The children distribute the first of the season’s watercress harvest to festival-goers.

-Throughout the day, entertainment was provided by the many musicians and performers and there were activities for children of all ages, including circus skills workshops, face painting and a petting farm.
+Throughout the day, entertainment is provided by the many musicians and performers and there are activities for children of all ages, including circus skills workshops, face painting and a petting farm.